docusign/docusign-esign-csharp-client/README.md

 **HOW TO USE**

-To reference the client, add the following References to your Visual Studio project from SDKs\csharp\sdk\bin:
+Add the following References to your Visual Studio project from [sdk/bin/](sdk/bin/):

 ```
 DocuSign.Core.dll